How do I connect two AV units, so I can use one to play the same source material through two speakers in another room?

-Many modern AV receivers have the ability to power speakers in a different room.
+Many modern AV receivers have the ability to power speakers in different rooms.
 This is often called Zone 2 (some have zone 3, 4 etc.).

 The way this works can vary between receivers, and so you need to be clear as to what you want to do.

 Some receivers have ‘pre-out’ outputs, which allow you to send a pre-amplified signal to another amplifier and speaker setup in the other room (often just a stereo amp and speakers – or sometimes multichannel).

 Some amps allow you to use unused outputs (like the back left and right outputs for a 7.1 system), to power a separate stereo speaker system – and in this case, you wouldn’t even need an amplifier in the other room.